chances/insultbot/README.md

 InsultBot
 =========

-A simple Ruby IRC bot that insults its users.
+A simple Ruby IRC bot that insults its users with insults retrieved from various web services.

 ##Requirements